 The windows and doors interpenetrate the space, seem to be constructed in divergent planes.
 Do all those floor planes really converge?
 It's possible (although just why the floor of the bedroom and the pavement of the city should converge is anyone's guess) but the foot of the bed (near the critical centre of the composition), isn’t that just wrong?
 The honeycomb ceiling certainly vanishes, into some pitchblack wormhole of memory; the bedroom might be on the extreme outer edge of a vast wheel of an Ideal Fortress-Palace.

 Understood as a map of space, there is nothing sane, rational, coherent about this.
 But sitting at the front, quite comfortable, is the Virgin, dandling her pomegranate child.
 Everything (behind her, below her, in her lap) is a peculiar dream to which she gives no special credence.
-But then we know from our (skewy, apocryphal) Biblical history that the predicaments of the various individuals in the hyper-imagined spaces beyond are her own predicaments; they seem, even, to be generated, pictorially, or perhaps sustained by the multi-dimensional tangle of her hair and hair piece and the halo spinning at near-light speeds; she is, despite her apparent poise and lightness, a swirling gravitational mass, a spatial sorceress, a Circe.
+But then we know from our (skewy, apocryphal) Biblical history that the predicaments of the various individuals in the hyper-imagined spaces beyond are her own predicaments; they are generated or pictorially sustained by the multi-dimensional tangle of her hair and hair piece and the halo spinning at near-light speeds; she is, despite her apparent poise and lightness, a swirling gravitational mass, a spatial sorceress, a Circe.

-... where Joachim seems about to be ejected, not from the temple, but from an airlock, than to this:
+... where a deeply puzzled Joachim seems about to be ejected, not from a temple, but from a space-time continuum, than to this:

 Lippi’s composition is determined by the shape of the field.
 Linear perspective on a circle was always going to be a challenge.